 Skip to contents

-Fit an asymptotic model to estimate total species richness beyond the observed sampling effort.
+Fit an asymptotic model to the spatial accumulation curve and estimate total species richness beyond the observed sampling effort.

 Usage